What is Abdominal Wall Reconstruction?

 Many patients who have had previous abdominal operations, unfortunately, develop a hernia, especially if multiple operations have been done.
 Patients with particularly large or complex hernias often require abdominal wall reconstruction.

 How does abdominal wall reconstructive surgery work?

-Abdominal reconstruction typically uses a combination of surgical techniques to modify your existing abdominal wall to reduce and fix the hernia, as well as the use of different types of mesh to reinforce any tissue that is weak.
-This is called component separation, as the the components of the abdomen are separated into their different layers to allow them to move more freely.
+Abdominal reconstruction typically uses a combination of surgical techniques to modify your existing abdominal wall to reduce and fix a hernia, as well as the use of different types of mesh to reinforce any tissue that is weak.
+This is called component separation, as the components of the abdomen are separated into their different layers to allow them to move more freely.
 Once the tissue has been maximally mobilized, a mesh is typically placed behind it to strengthen the repair.

 Conditions potentially corrected by abdominal wall reconstruction surgery

 - Ventral hernias – hernias that form in the midline